rileycong/de-nytaxi/cohorts/2024/03-data-warehouse/homework.md

 Where is the data stored in the External Table you created?

 - Big Query
-- GCP Bucket
+- GCP Bucket    X
 - Big Table
 - Container Registry

 ## Question 7:
 It is best practice in Big Query to always cluster your data:
-- True
+- True  X
 - False

 ## (Bonus: Not worth points) Question 8:
 No Points: Write a SELECT count(*) query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?

+0 because for materialized table, the number of records is already known

 Note: Column types for all files used in an External Table must have the same datatype.
 While an External Table may be created and shown in the side panel in Big Query, this will need to be validated by running a count query on the External Table to check if any errors occur.